1. Do I need to submit drawings with the Seismic Evaluation Report?

 4. If all the general acute care beds are moved into one building and all the SNF beds are moved into and/or remain in the other building, is this other building subject to the requirements of SB 1953?

 No. Even if the SNF beds are listed on the general acute care license, this building is not subject to SB 1953.
 It is not a hospital building within the meaning of Section 130005 (k) of the Health and Safety Code.
-See also Title 24, Chapter 6, Part 1, Article 1, Section 1.2, Definitions – General Acute Care Hospital.
+See also 2019 California Administrative Code, Chapter 6, Part 1, Article 1, Section 1.2, Definitions – General Acute Care Hospital.
 This section explicitly excludes hospital buildings that provide skilled nursing services only.
 However, this building must be physically separate from the building housing GAC services or be separated by a seismic joint.
 This answer also applies to existing, separate buildings listed on the general acute care license that exclusively contain SNF beds.

 Facilities should be aware of the possible Medi-Cal reimbursement consequences of a general acute care hospital providing SNF services in a separate building.
 Reference should be made to Health and Safety Code Sections 1250.8 and 1254 relating to separate licenses for “separate freestanding facilities” providing SNF services.